JuliaPhysics/SolidStateDetectors.jl/docs/src/man/charge_drift.md

 The [`InactiveLayerChargeDriftModel`](@ref) describes a system in which electrons and holes move along the electric field lines.
 The mobilities for electrons and holes are scalar ($+$ for holes, and $-$ for electrons), and thus, the velocity field has the same (or opposite) direction as the electric field.

-The mobilities are calculated considering three major scattering process: scattering off ionized impurities, neutral impurities and acoustic phonons.
+The mobilities are calculated considering three major scattering processes: scattering off ionized impurities, neutral impurities and acoustic phonons.
 Thus, the mobilities depend on the impurity concentrations and temperature.

 The precision of the calculation `T` (`Float32` or `Float64`) has to be given as a keyword `T`.
 Note that `T` has to be of the same type as the chosen in the simulation: